KpihX/HRM/README.md

 ### Prerequisites ⚙️

-Ensure PyTorch and CUDA are installed.
-The repo needs CUDA extensions to be built.
-If not present, run the following commands:
+Ensure PyTorch is installed with the appropriate hardware support.
+The repo needs CUDA or Intel GPU extensions to be built.
+Follow the instructions below based on your GPU type:

 ```bash
 # Install CUDA 12.6